Show how can i create and share custom pipes (plugins)?

-Show What are some example pipes (plugins) available?
+Show what are some example pipes (plugins) available?

-Show What are some example pipes (plugins) available?
+Show what are some example pipes (plugins) available?

 - obsidian: sync your screen activities to obsidian notes